 The background colors are coordinated by category using the same method I used on this tutorial.
 I added an ET calendar icon in front of the date but that’s the only icon I added to the meta info.
 The reason was the author and the date have a unique class associated with them, but the comments and categories don’t (that I could see but someone more skilled than me please comment if I’m wrong because I would love to add them).
 Without those unique classes I couldn’t think of a way to add icons in front of those with CSS alone (which is what I stick to on my blog).
 I’m including looks in the demo showing the meta options and what they could look like.

-Ideally this should go in your child theme stylesheet but it can also go in Divi’s custom CSS box.
-Theme options > general > scroll to the bottom of the page.
+- This can go in your child theme stylesheet or in Divi’s custom CSS box: theme options > general > scroll to the bottom of the page.

 - Knowledge of basic CSS is required (i.e. color codes and inserting image URLs).

 - Be sure to read all my comments in the CSS to better understand how/where to customize.

 - In order for the blog to show up like the demo you need to have: